sortsammcdonald/md_json/readme.md

 Writing a programme that will extract data from blog entries and return a JSON file.

+# 2024.10.04

+The programme now generates a JSON file based on a single blog post.
+Next I will tidy up the code, and then see if it's possible to a main JSON file that I can adjust on an ongoing basis.

 # 2024.10.02

 Partial progress.
 I now have the html properly formatted and going into a dictionary.
 However I have not been able to extract the CC information correctly.
 I have to have a closer look at this.